FAQ's

 What can I do?

 The longer the problem persists the harder it is to get rid of.
 There are things you can do that may alleviate the problem.
 First, wear shoes with good arch supports.
 Reduce the activities that cause stress to your heel.
 Ice the sore area for 30 to 60 minutes several times a day.
 Take an over the counter anti-inflammatory.
-Finally exercise, stretch the fascia 3 times per day.
+Finally exercise, stretch the fascia three times per day.
 If this doesn’t work and the pain lasts for more than two weeks, its time to see a podiatrist or other qualified physician.
 A proper diagnosis is critical to a successful outcome.
 Heel pain can be Plantar Fasciitis, Bursitis, Tendonitis, Arthritis, a Stress Fracture or even a Cyst.
 A diagnosis is critical.

 I still have heel pain what’s next?